ESTCube-1: Communications

 Periodic but very slow communication was made by using 18 WPM telegraphy signal on a frequency of 437.250 MHz.
 At that frequency, the most important satellite parameters are returned every 3 to 10 minutes.
 For fast connections FSK-modulation radio signals on a frequency of 437.505 MHz with a 9600 baud connection speed and AX.25 packet standard is used.
 The relatively slow connection speeds result from the use of amateur radio frequencies which limits the bandwidth to 25 kilohertz.
 The fast connection is used only when the satellite has been given a specific order.
 Both telegraphy and packet telemetry protocols of ESTCube-1 are published on project webpage.

 Commands sent to the satellite used the 145 MHz (2 meter) amateur band.

 Software

-ESTCube-1 microcontrollers use the following operating systems:
+ESTCube-1 microcontrollers used the following operating systems: